confluentinc/ksql/design-proposals/klip-15-new-api-and-client.md

  a simple event sourcing / CQRS style application.
  We should provide a new ksqlDB client that provides that currently missing single interaction point with the event streaming platform so that we can improve the application development process.
+ To support the client we should provide an updated HTTP2 based API that allows streaming use cases to be handled better.

 ## Motivation and background